-- Climbing the decision to allow tree climbing should be made by management (i.e., teachers, principal, parents, etc.).
-Similar to rocks and boulders, the general rule of thumb is if you can climb up without assistance, you can climb down/jump off without assistance.
+Climbing - the decision to allow tree climbing should be made by management (i.e., teachers, principal, parents, etc.).
+Similar to rocks and boulders, the general rule of thumb is if you can climb up without assistance, you can climb down/jump off without

+- assistance.
 Since trees are typically classified landscape features, they do not require a use zone and associate protective surfacing material. - Unsafe branches/limbs ensure lowhanging branches are not over play features or in paths.
 Prune dead branches near play spaces to avoid risk of falling limbs.
-Be sure to check with City code on what is allowed by non-city staff for tree maintenance.
+Be sure to check with City code on what is allowed by non-city staff for tree maintenance. - Decay if using a living tree/branch as part of a play feature (i.e., to connect features or for draping a tarp over for shelter), ensure the branch is healthy and the connection to the trunk is strong.